NCSU-Libraries/Introduction-to-Machine-Learning/chapter1.md

 test_mc(correct = 2, feedback_msgs = c(msg_bad, msg_success, msg_bad, msg_bad))
 ```

 --- type:PlainMultipleChoiceExercise lang:r xp:100 skills:1 key:c57adfc430

 ## A Model - The Secret Weapon

-A human can learn the voices of 10 (maybe 100) co-workers and be able to identify them without looking while a machine can learn the voices of over 10,000 people and be able to predict whose voice it is.
+A human can learn the voices of 10 (maybe 100) co-workers and be able to identify them without looking.
+A machine, however, can learn the voices of over 10,000 people and be able to predict whose voice it is.
-Computer wins!

 How?